RommelTJ/ProjectDartboard/README.md

         - Lightweight (2.7M parameters) for efficient inference on mini PC
         - Fast inference time (17.7ms inference, 51.6ms total processing)
         - Outstanding performance metrics:
             - mAP50: 99.1% (this means our system correctly identifies 99 out of 100 darts)
             - mAP50-95: 85.2% (while good for detection, this suggests we may still have some localization challenges for precise scoring)
             - Precision: 98.7% (when our system says "that's a dart," it's right 99% of the time)
             - Recall: 97.6% (our system finds 98 out of 100 darts present on the board)
           ```bash
           # Validation command showing performance metrics
           yolo val model=C:\Users\me\Documents\GitHub\ProjectDartboard\runs\obb\train12\weights\best.pt data=C:\Users\me\Documents\GitHub\ProjectDartboard\training\phaseOneSmallDataset\dart_dataset_v1\data.yaml imgsz=2160
           ```

     - **Why Manual Labeling Was Worth Every Minute**:
         - **The "AI Shortcut" Temptation**: We considered using AI vision tools like Gemini or Meta's Segment Anything to automate labeling
         - **The Reality Check**: Testing revealed these tools couldn't consistently identify darts from our camera angle with the precision we needed
         - **Quality Over Quantity**: 200 expertly labeled images proved far more valuable than thousands of auto-labeled ones
         - **The Human Advantage**: Our manual labels captured subtle details like dart angles and partial occlusions that AI tools missed
         - **A Lesson in Machine Learning**: This reinforced a fundamental ML principle - the quality of your training data ultimately determines the quality of your results
+        - **The Resource Efficiency Revelation**: Our specialized, purpose-built model runs on incredibly modest hardware (using only ~358MB RAM during inference), proving that traditional ML approaches can run on practically any computer - even a "potato PC" - while large multimodal models like Gemini require orders of magnitude more resources
         - **The Bottom Line**: That day of meticulous labeling was the best time investment we made in the entire project

 3. **Game Workflow**